shifushuimenu/sample-pseudoDM-fortran/README.md

-Then it will write the pseudo-napshots for spin-up and spin-down in two "synchronized" files together with the sign and reweighting factor.
+Then it will write the pseudo-napshots for spin-up and spin-down in two "synchronized" files together with the sign (or phase factor) and reweighting factor.